Leincentes/minichan-grpc/README.md

         ];
     }
 ```
-The 'getMiddlewares' method returns an array of middleware instances that should be added to the application.
+The **`getMiddlewares`** method returns an array of middleware instances that should be added to the application.
 In the provided code, it returns instances of LoggingMiddleware and TraceMiddleware.
 These classes are assumed to be middleware components that provide logging and tracing functionality, respectively.

 # DATABASE
+A minimal PHP database helper for ease development.
 ## Method Description:

 The **`select`** method is designed to execute a SELECT query on a specified table, offering flexibility through various parameter combinations.